whisperfish/libsignal-service-rs/README.md

 `libsignal-service-rs` is used mostly by [Whisperfish](https://gitlab.com/whisperfish/whisperfish/), a SailfishOS application.
-The SailfishOS Rust compiler is relatively old, and therefore the MSRV maps on the compiler for that operating system, including some lag.
+The SailfishOS Rust compiler is relatively old, and therefore the MSRV for `libsignal-service-actix` maps on the compiler for that operating system, including some lag.
 At moment of writing, this is **Rust 1.52.1**.
+For `libsignal-service-hyper`, we don't mandate MSRV.

 ## Contributing